bxparks/AceSegment/README.md

         * `HardSpiFastInterface`
             * Hardware SPI using `digitalWriteFast()` to control the latch pin.
 * `TmiInterface`
-    * Thin wrapper classes to communicating with LED modules using the TM1637 protocol.
+    * Thin wrapper classes to communicate with LED modules using the TM1637 protocol.
 Similar to I2C but not exactly the same.
-    * Used by `Tm1637Module`.
+    * Used by `Tm1637Module` class.
     * There are 2 implementations:
         * `SoftTmiInterface`
             * Implement the TM1637 protocol using `digitalWrite()`.